The history of the Kings and Queens of Luchazi people

 - Muangana Mueni Njimbu in Baroste now Western Province.

-Muangana Mueni Kalunga Mutunda.
+Muangana Mueni Kalunga Mutunda

 Election of a Senior Chief for Manyinga